How To Know When It’s Time To Replace Your Roof

 Look to Your Neighbors

 If your roof is more than 10 years old, it may be a good time for a thorough inspection.
 If you’re unsure of your roof’s age, your neighbors might offer a valuable clue.
 Homes in a neighborhood are typically constructed around the same time.
-If you see your neighbors fixing their roofs, it may be a sign that yours is due for replacement.
+If you see your neighbors fixing their roofs, it may be a sign that you replace your roof.